NUS-HPC-AI-Lab/SpeeD/README.md

         self.faster = faster
         if faster:
             grad = np.gradient(self.sqrt_one_minus_alphas_cumprod)

+            # set the meaningful steps in diffusion, which is more important in inference
             self.meaningful_steps = np.argmax(grad < 1e-4) + 1

             # p2 weighting from: Perception Prioritized Training of Diffusion Models